Ginxss/tfds/README.md

 ### insert(index, value)
 *Runtime:* **O(1)** / O(n) on reallocation

-*Exceptions:* Automatic reallocation off: throws a tf::exception if index out of bounds; Automatic reallocation on: throws a tf::exception if buffer overflow occurs.
+*Exceptions:* Throws a tf::exception if a buffer overflow or bad_alloc occurs (Automatic reallocation turned off: throws a tf::exception if the index is out of bounds).

 Inserts the value 3 at index 1:
 ```